ManvishK7122/Data-Job-Salary-Analysis/README.md

 5. Across the different experience levels and job families, what conditions (Level of remoteness and Company Size) tend to have the highest salaries?
    - Example: For Entry Level Analyst, hybrid analyst roles at a smaller companies tends to issue the higher salaries on average than the other types of conditions?
       - This is done for the different levels of experience/job families (Intermediate Level Scientists, Senior Level Engineers, etc.)
+6. In comparison to the average salary of the job role, does jobs that have higher than average salaries still have the same conditions that pay the higher salaries in the other roles and experience levels?
+    - Does the level of remoteness and size of company change with these roles iat higher experience levels?

 ### Interesting/Example Queries